Questions about Wicker Coffins, Cremation, Natural Burial & Traditional Funerals

 Most celebrants or ministers are happy to cover a ceremony in these buildings.
 The range of burial sites on offer is fairly broad, some with conventional lawn style cemeteries, with trees instead of gravestones, others on agricultural sites, where the land continues to be farmed.
 The best resource for locating your nearest natural burial site is via our links page.

-How much is a wicker coffin?
+How much does it cost for a wicker coffin?

 Coffin prices vary hugely depending on the type of coffin you wish to purchase, where it is made who you choose to buy it from.
 Bargain price coffins can be found on the internet for rock bottom price tags, these are usually from the Far East and often of questionable quality.
 Buying an English made coffin is a great marker of quality, as our quality standards here in the UK remain high.
 Through suppliers that vet quality carefully coffins can start at around £300 for a cardboard coffin, whereas bespoke hardwood coffins can cost in excess £2000.